 Massage therapy sessions can often be arranged right in the comfort of your own room.

-Depending on instructor availability, private or group yoga sessions, can be arranged.
+Depending on instructor availability, private or group yoga sessions can be arranged.

 There are many other activities and tours that may interest you.
-Also available are; mountain bike, quad and vehicle rentals, cacao farm tours, real estate tours, bird watching, night walks, beach exploration, and snorkelling trips.
+Also available are; mountain bike, quad and vehicle rentals, cacao farm tours, real estate tours, bird watching, night walks, beach exploration, and snorkeling trips.